entando/entando-docs/vuepress/docs/next/tutorials/devops/tls-with-cert-mgr.md

 kubectl create namespace cert-manager
 ```

 2. Follow the install instructions to create the `cert-manager` resources in this namespace.
-Check the [cert-manager documentation](https://cert-manager.io/docs/installation/) for more details and up-to-date options.
-The install can be as simple as the following command if the default static configuration is acceptable:
+The install can be as simple as the following command if the default configuration is acceptable:
 ``` bash
 kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.12.0/cert-manager.yaml -n cert-manager
 ```